revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-103. After restarting the cluster, if the MapReduce jobs that were working earlier are failing now, what could have gone wrong while restarting?
+103.After restarting the cluster, if the MapReduce jobs that were working earlier are failing now, what could have gone wrong while restarting?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)